 Simple Gantt Chart

-Create a project schedule in Excel with an easy-to-use template.
-Simply enter your tasks and start and end dates - no formulas required.
+Create a project schedule in Excel or Google Sheets with an easy-to-use template.
+Simply enter your tasks and start and end dates.
 This template uses conditional formatting to generate a Gantt chart like our original Gantt Chart Template, but it has you enter start and end dates instead of start date and duration, and it doesn't require you to copy any formulas.
 You can add formulas if you want to calculate duration or create task dependencies, and you can read below to learn how to do that, but the point of this design was to keep things as basic as possible.

 Update (4/24/2019): Added a "Today:" field at the top for entering the date to use for the vertical red line.
 Enter =TODAY() if you want the date to update automatically.